Cmarin93/Phrase-Hunter/README.md

-# Project03---Phrase-Hunter
+# Project03 - Phrase-Hunter
-Team TreeHouse Python Tech Degreee
+Team TreeHouse Python Tech Degree - Project 03

+This game is entirely console/terminal based.

+Phrase-Hunter is a game similar to Hangman: https://en.wikipedia.org/wiki/Hangman_(game) You may enter "quit" as a guess in order to quit the program.